 - Firstly, the percentage of workers employed and not employed by Inmocemento who are covered by health and safety management systems is 89.26% (S1-14_01). - The number of fatalities in the Inmocemento Group's own workforce as a result of work-related injuries and illnesses was 1 in 2024 (S1-14_02).
-There were no fatalities among non-employees in 2024 (S1-14_03). - In addition, the number of cases of occupational diseases of employees in 2024 was 0 (S1-14_06). - Finally, the number of days lost due to work-related injuries as well as deaths due to occupational accidents among the workforce amounted to 1,016 days in 2024 (S1-14_07).
+There were no fatalities among non-employees in 2024 (S1-14_03). - In addition, the number of cases of occupational diseases of employees in 2024 was 0 (S1-14 06). - Finally, the number of days lost due to work-related injuries as well as deaths due to occupational accidents among the workforce amounted to 1,016 days in 2024 (S1-14_07).

-Employment-related objectives: Safe working environments
+Targets related to employment: Safe working environments

 In general, targets are set annually to reduce accidents in the workplace in the different business areas (MDR-T_15, MDR-T_16).
-Specifically, the Cement Area, in addition to reducing the accident rate, has established objectives aimed at improving awareness of the "main killers" and consolidating operational control of pedestrian safety , application of best preventive practices and specialised training in the handling of mobile machinery.
+Specifically, the Cement Area, in addition to reducing the accident rate, has established targets aimed at improving awareness of the "main killers" and consolidating operational control of pedestrian safety, application of best preventive practices and specialised training in the handling of mobile machinery.

-It should also be noted that another general objective for Inmocemento in 2024 has been to advance in the integration of the gender perspective (MDR-T_18) in health and safety management, and to achieve this, the following measures have been carried out (MDR-T_17):
+It should also be noted that another general target for Inmocemento in 2024 has been to advance in the integration of the gender perspective (MDR-T_18) in health and safety management, and to achieve this, the following measures have been carried out (MDR-T 17):

-- a working group is active to update and advance integration criteria. - the computerised risk assessment tools have been parameterised, with the aim of identifying risks, causes and preventive measures from a gender perspective.
+- a working group is active to update and advance integration criteria. - the computerised risk assessment tools have been parameterised, with the aim of identifying risks, causes and preventive measures from a gender perspective. - work has been and will continue to be done on the inclusion of the gender perspective in the use and provision of personal protective equipment, taking into account sizes and designs adjusted to female morphology.